headius/headius.github.io/_posts/2026-07-10-jruby-at-rubyconf-2026.md

 JRuby Cabana
 ============

 On Thursday, the Headius team would like to host you at our **poolside cabana** at the Red Rock Casino Resort, host of RubyConf 2026!
-We'll be hanging out in the shade... talking, hacking, and relaxing between talks.
+We'll be hanging out in the shade... talking, hacking, and relaxing between sessions.

 Let us know on the [JRuby at RubyConf 2026 form](https://forms.gle/aXphxgUsnQYrpf3H8) if you're interested in dropping by!